JuliaHEP/AwkwardArray.jl/README.md

 ## Reading and writing the same data type

 AwkwardArray.jl is a reimplementation of the concept of Awkward Arrays in Julia, taking advantage of Julia's capabilities.
 Python's Awkward Array has other backends for sending data to JIT-compiled languages—Numba (CPU and GPU) and C++ (with cppyy and ROOT's RDataFrame)—but as read-only views, owned exclusively by Python, for brief excursions only.
-Creating Awkward Arrays in the JIT-compiled language requires special tools, [ak.ArrayBuilder](https://awkward-array.org/doc/main/reference/generated/ak.ArrayBuilder.html) (discovers data type during iteration) and [LayoutBuilder](https://awkward-array.org/doc/main/user-guide/how-to-use-header-only-layoutbuilder.html) (fills a specified data type; faster).
+Creating new Awkward Arrays in those JIT-compiled languages requires special tools, [ak.ArrayBuilder](https://awkward-array.org/doc/main/reference/generated/ak.ArrayBuilder.html) (discovers data type during iteration) and [LayoutBuilder](https://awkward-array.org/doc/main/user-guide/how-to-use-header-only-layoutbuilder.html) (fills a specified data type; faster).

-In Julia, every Awkward Array is also a LayoutBuilder: they are appendable with the built-in `push!` and `append!` functions.
+In Julia, the array/builder dichotomy can be eliminated.
+Every Awkward Array is also a LayoutBuilder: they are appendable with the built-in `push!` and `append!` functions.

 ```julia
 julia> using AwkwardArray: Index64, ListOffsetArray, PrimitiveArray